A comprehensive guide to both compulsory and optional insurance policies for all types of small businesses!

 OPTIONAL – TECHNOLOGY INSURANCE

 As businesses become more heavily reliant on technology, this may leave businesses exposed to cybercrime or equipment damage.
-It’s important to consider insurance that may cover you due to breaches with cybersecurity of data or potential theft/damage.
+It’s important to consider insurance that may cover you due to breaches with the cybersecurity of data or potential theft/damage.

 Business insurance is wide-ranging and certainly is optional for the majority.
 However, business owners must consider what the ramifications and risks are should you elect not to take out insurance for certain assets of your business.
 You must ask yourself that in the unlikely event of something catastrophic, would your business be able to withstand the impact and continue to operate?
 If not, then considerations should be made as to whether it is worth taking out insurance to protect against this.